What’s the Difference Between Share Options and Shares

 - Options do have expiry dates.
 Shares, on the other hand,never expire.
 If you hold shares, you own them until you sell them or the company folds.
 Options expire and so you must either exercise your rights or sell them by a specific date.
 After this date, they will be rendered worthless.

 In the UK, it’s surprisingly easy to set up shares for your company.
 Most startups can use the online tool at Companies House to set up their shares.
 There are many agents in the UK as well who specialize in company formation.
 They can set up your shares for you.
 It’s a very simple process to get started.

 Your online business presence is critical for getting investors and media interested in your brand.
 The ‘about us’ section of any website is very important for this.
 Any business these days without a website raises a huge question mark for investors and consumers alike.
 If you’re going to have a website, do it right with TMS.
 TMS is an incredible web development service provider.
 They can help you plan, build and support your website from the ground up. if you already have a site, they also offer enhancement and redesign services.

-If you enjoyed reading this article about Share options, you should read these as well:
+If you enjoyed reading this article on share options, you should check out this one about startup failure.

 We also wrote about a few related subjects like types of investors, Berlin startups, startup press kit examples, startup advice, startup consultants, financial projections for startups, failed startups, London startups, gifting shares, best startup books and risk management process.